dark-teal-coder/ttr-py-data-analysis-pandas-gadget-sales/README.md

 ## Repository Description

 This repository contains a Jupyter notebook which demonstrates how to analyze tech gadget sales in the US in 2019.
-We use the Python Pandas library to do the analysis here.
+We use the Python Pandas and Matplotlib libraries to analyze and answer business questions about 12 months worth of sales data here.
+The data contains hundreds of thousands of electronics store purchases broken down by month, product type, cost, purchase address, etc.

 ## References